slackapi/app-interaction-patterns/app-home-opened/README.md

 ### 2a.
 Request `im.history`

-To query the history for existing messages, you can use
+To query the history for existing messages, you can use the `im.history` method.

 #### Methods